deciduously/wasm-dot/post.md

 }
 ```

 When called, each one will just paste this block of Rust into our function in place, using what we pass in.
 The first one, `append_attrs!()`, is variadic.
 The `$( $name:expr ),*` syntax means that it will carry out this block for zero or more arguments given, pasting the block in the curly braces to match.
-Each time through, the arg we're processing gets the name $attr.
+Each time through, the arg we're processing gets the name `$attr`.

 You can call it like this, with as many trailing tuple arguments as needed for each attribute: